HandsOnDataViz/book/docs/HandsOnDataViz.md

 described above.
-But if you wish to add new polygon or polyline data, you’ll need to prepare those files in GeoJSON format using either the [GeoJson.io tool tutorial](geojsonio.html) or the [MapShaper tool tutorial](mapshaper.html) in Chapter 14.
+But if you wish to add new polygon or polyline data, you’ll need to prepare those files in GeoJSON format using either the [GeoJson.io tool tutorial](geojsonio.html) or the [MapShaper tool tutorial](mapshaper.html) as described in Chapter 14.

-After you’ve prepared your GeoJSON data, name the files using all lower-case characters and no spaces, and upload them into the `geometry` subfolder of your GitHub repo.
+After you’ve prepared your GeoJSON data, name the files using all lower-case characters and no spaces, and upload them into the `geojson` subfolder of your GitHub repo.
 Then update these settings in your linked Google Sheet: